 - Sprinkle some berries over the top (like the pictures) and add a little powdered sugar.

 - Sprinkle some mini chocolate chips over the top when serving.
 Kids will love that!

-- Sever alongside one of our Top 7 Smoothies or some scrambled eggs or hard boiled eggs.
+- Sever alongside one of our Top 7 Smoothies, or some scrambled or hard-boiled eggs.

 We are big fans of prepping meals ahead and freezing them for later.
 (Here is a list of our best of the best freezer meals, btw.)
 So it shouldn’t be a surprise to you that we have freezer meal instructions for waffles!
 In fact, waffles are a fabulous make-ahead breakfast idea.
 I almost always double the recipe and make a whole batch for the freezer.

 To Freeze: Make and cool waffles completely on a cooling rack.
 Place waffles in single layers in a gallon-size freezer bag with parchment paper between layers.
 Seal tightly and freeze.